NServiceBus has a built-in implementation of the Publish-subscribe pattern.

 Subscribe

-- Subscribers send request to the broker with the intent to subscribe to certain message types.
+- Subscribers send a request to the broker with the intent to subscribe to specific message types.

-Note that in this case the publisher does not interact in the subscribe workflow.
+Note that the publisher does not interact with the subscribe workflow in this case.

 Publish

-- Some code (e.g. a saga or a handler) request that a message be published.
+- Some code (e.g., a saga or a handler) requests that a message be published.

-- Publisher sends the message to the Broker.
+- The publisher sends the message to the Broker.

-- Broker sends a copy of that message to each subscriber.
+- The broker sends a copy of that message to each subscriber.